The MA in Applied Geography program consists of 24 credits of coursework and 6 credits of thesis.

 - At least 12 weeks prior to the expected date of graduation, the student must have submitted an Application for Admission to Candidacy for an Advanced Degree form with signatures from the student's advisor and departmental head, who verify that all course work requirements will be met by the time of graduation.

-- A student must be registered at the University during the semester in which the thesis defense is held; a semester is assumed to continue until the first day of classes of the next semester.
-A thesis defense may thus be held during a semester break, and registration for the following semester is not required, although the degree will be awarded in the following semester..
+- A student must be registered at UCCS during the semester in which the thesis defense is held; a semester is assumed to continue until the first day of classes of the next semester.
+A thesis defense may thus be held during a semester break (IF advisor and committee members agree), and registration for the following semester is not required, although the degree will be awarded in the following semester.

 - After a student successfully defends the proposal defense, they cannot switch thesis advisors without the explicit consent of both the original faculty member and the proposed new advisor.